DevangMittal/Chat-app/README.md

 ```
 For Backend.

-Open another terminal in folder, Also make sure mongodb is running in background.
+Open another terminal in a folder, Also make sure MongoDB is running in the background.
 ```shell
 cd Back
 npm start OR nodemon index.js
 ```

 Done!
-Now open localhost:3000 in your browser.
+Now open localhost:3000 in your browser, and register at least 2 new users.